vircadia/vircadia-native-core/BUILD_OSX.md

 ### OSX SDK

-You will need version `10.12` of the OSX SDK for building.
-You can get that from [here](https://github.com/phracker/MacOSX-SDKs).
+You will need version `10.12` of the OSX SDK for building, otherwise you may have crashing or other unintended issues due to the deprecation of OpenGL on OSX.
+You can get that SDK from [here](https://github.com/phracker/MacOSX-SDKs).
 You must copy it in to your Xcode SDK directory, e.g.

     cp -rp ~/Downloads/MacOSX10.12.sdk /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/